OCamlPro/liquidity/README.md

 The Liquidity project contains:
 * A compiler from Liquidity files (.liq extension) to Michelson
 * A de-compiler from Michelson files (.tz extension) to Liquidity
-* An evaluator of Michelson contracts
+* A Tezos client to deploy and interact with Liquidity contracts

 The Liquidity Language
 ----------------------

 The Liquidity language provides the following features:

-* Full coverage of the Michelson language: Anything that can be written in Michelson can be written in Liquidity
+* Full coverage of the Michelson language: anything that can be written in Michelson can be written in Liquidity.

 * Local variables instead of stack manipulations: values can be stored in local variables.